mdernovoi/data-analysis-platform/doc/provision.md

 The `infrastructure/secrets_templates` directory contains templates of secrets the Data Analysis Platform requires.

 > :warning: Currently, only publicly signed certificates are supported (e.g., signed by LetsEncrypt).
 Further versions will remove this limitation (reference the `Roadmap` section of the main `README.md`).
+>
+> **TIP**: You can get a public TLS certificate by registering a domain for approximately 1$ per month (e.g., with [Hetzner](https://www.hetzner.com/domainregistration)) and then [request a free LetsEncrypt certificate with the DNS challenge](https://ongkhaiwei.medium.com/generate-lets-encrypt-certificate-with-dns-challenge-and-namecheap-e5999a040708).

 1) Copy all secrets templates from `infrastructure/secrets_templates`  to the `infrastructure/secrets` directory, which Git ignores.